yegor256/blog/_drafts/_boss.md

 "HDFS reconfig for Docker image" or "Integration tests for JAX-RS endpoints."
 He was happy to see that I was very busy and he left me alone for another week or two.
-Actually, I would recommend you send such reports to your managers pro-actively, before they ask.
+Actually, I would recommend you send such reports to your managers pro-actively, before they even ask.
 This will make them feel even more comfortable.

 **Morning Stand-ups**.
 These are annoying and very dangerous, because